jazzsequence/DnD-Battle-Tracker/README.md

 These are things I plan (or at least _hope_) to implement in the future.

 * Accessibility
+* Add persistent database
+* Actual SWA
+* Login to use
 * Use browser storage to retain party data after refresh
 * Allow encounters to be reset without losing data
 * Initiative randomizer (define initiative rather than entering rolled values)